This is a named option in the Electrical and Computer Engineering MS that is offered in an online format.

 Prior Coursework

-Graduate Work from Other Institutions
+Graduate Credits Earned at Other Institutions

-With program approval, students may count up to 7 credits of undergraduate coursework from a bachelor of science degree in Electrical Engineering, Computer Engineering, Electrical and Computer Engineering, Electrical Engineering and Computer Science, or Computer Science from an ABET-accredited program at other institutions (not UW–Madison) toward fulfillment of minimum degree requirements.
+With program approval, students may transfer up to 7 credits of undergraduate coursework from a bachelor of science degree in Electrical Engineering, Computer Engineering, Electrical and Computer Engineering, Electrical Engineering and Computer Science, or Computer Science from an ABET-accredited program at other institutions (not UW–Madison) toward fulfillment of minimum degree requirements.

 Courses numbered 300 or above may be counted towards the minimum graduate degree credit requirement and courses numbered 700 or above may be counted towards the minimum graduate coursework (50%) requirement.
 No credits from other institutions can be counted toward the minimum graduate residence credit requirement.
-Coursework earned five or more years prior to admission to a master’s degree is not allowed to satisfy requirements.
+Coursework earned ten or more years prior to admission to a master’s degree is not allowed to satisfy requirements.

-1
+- 1

-The department also accepts undergraduate credit from non-UW ABET-accredited institutions.
+- The department also accepts undergraduate credit from non-UW ABET-accredited institutions.
 See policy language above for details.

-With program approval, students are allowed to count up to 9 credits of coursework numbered 400 or above taken as a UW–Madison University Special student toward the minimum graduate residence credit requirement, and the minimum graduate degree credit requirement.
-Courses numbered 700 or above taken as a UW–Madison Special student toward the minimum graduate coursework (50%) requirement.
-Coursework earned five or more years prior to admission is not allowed to satisfy requirements.
+With program approval, students are allowed to transfer up to 9 credits of coursework numbered 400 or above taken as a UW–Madison University Special student minimum credit requirement.
+Courses numbered 700 or above or are taken to meet the requirements of a capstone certificate and has the “Grad 50%” attribute count toward the minimum graduate coursework (50%) requirement.
+Coursework earned ten or more years prior to admission is not allowed to satisfy requirements.

 Probation

-This program follows the Graduate School's Probation policy.
+Refer to the Graduate School: Probation policy.

 An academic advisor will be assigned to newly-admitted students.
 Students who want to pursue research must secure a research advisor who matches their research area and agrees to supervise their research.
 A research advisor is not guaranteed.